mikeperry-tor/acwiki/Survival-Guides/Rdsys-Survival-Guide.md

 ### rejected by ratio

 If there are many bridges being rejected by onbasca means that onbasca believes that most of the bridges don't have enough bandwidth to be distributed.
 This is a bug in onbasca and should be investigated.

+### HTTP unreachable

+The service is down and might need restart or in the case of a domain front (cdn77 or netlify address) login into the CDN to see if something broke.

+### builtin bridge unreachable

+If the TCP port of the builtin bridge is unreachable we need to contact the [bridge operator](https://gitlab.torproject.org/tpo/anti-censorship/team/-/wikis/Default-Bridges) and help them to fix it.